Elvis Enmanuel Luciano

 - Height 6' 2", Weight 184 lb.

 Pitcher Elvis Luciano was signed as a 16-year-old by the Arizona Diamondbacks October 1, 2016 and spent one year in their organization, pitching for three different teams in 2017: the DSL Diamondbacks 1, the AZL Diamondbacks and the Missoula Osprey of the Pioneer League.
 He went a combined 4-1, 2.84 in 16 games, with 52 strikeouts in 66 2/3 innings.
-However, his contract was voided by the D-backs after the season, apparently because of a health issue, and he then signed with the Kansas City Royals for 2017.
+He was traded to the Kansas City Royals along with Gabe Speier in return for Jon Jay on June 6, 2018.
 He was mainly with the Burlington Royals of the Appalachian League that season, where he made 11 starts, but he also made a couple of scoreless appearances for the Idaho Falls Chukars of the Pioneer League, ending up as the winning pitcher in both contests.
 Overall, he went 5-5, 3.90, pitching 67 innings, with 70 Ks and 23 walks.

 - Gregor Chisholm: "In surprise move, Blue Jays take teen in Rule 5: Blue Jays confident in 18-year-old, who has never pitched above Rookie level", mlb.com, December 13, 2018.